The Drifters: The New Drifters

+Leiber and Stoller also gave the Drifters first dibs on "Only in America", a song originally written about racism in the United States, with references to seats on the backs of buses and schools attempting to end racial segregation.
+The lyrics were heavily re-written to appease record label concerns about releasing a song with overt political views, and the Drifters recorded it, but ultimately decided not to allow the song to be released out of disappointment at its original message being altered.
+(Leiber and Stoller passed "Only in America" along to another group they were producing, Jay and the Americans, who had a hit with it, taking it to number 25.)

-With this brief golden age lasting two years, personnel changes followed.
+With this golden age lasting two years, personnel changes followed.
 Lover Patterson (the Drifters' road manager) got into an argument with George Treadwell.
 Since Patterson had King under contract, he refused to let him tour with the group.
 King was only able to record with the group for about a year.
 Johnny Lee Williams, who sang lead on "(If You Cry) True Love, True Love", the B-side of "Dance with Me", handled the vocals on tour along with Charlie Thomas.
 When the group passed through Williams's hometown of Mobile, Alabama, Williams left the group.
 Williams died on December 19, 2004, at the age of 64.

 When King asked Treadwell for a raise and a share of royalties, a request that was not honored, he left and began a successful solo career.
-Williams left at the same time, and a new lead, Rudy Lewis, (of The Clara Ward Singers), was hired.
+Williams left at the same time, and a new lead, Rudy Lewis (of The Clara Ward Singers), was hired.
 Lewis led the Drifters on hits such as "Some Kind of Wonderful", "Please Stay", "Up on the Roof" (which reached number five on the U.S. pop singles chart and number four on the U.S. R&B singles chart in 1963), and "On Broadway" (which reached number 9 on the U.S. pop singles chart and number seven on the U.S. R&B singles chart in 1963).
 Lewis was also named in the Rock and Roll Hall of Fame Drifters induction.
 Ben E. King died on April 30, 2015, at the age of 76.